 Areas of Interest :Twentieth-century British and Irish literature; modernism; media studies; sound studies

 B.A., Washington University in St Louis (2003); M.A., Boston College (2006); Ph.D., Texas (2012).
-Bloom specializes in Anglophone late modernism spanning the 1930s through the 1960s.
-Her work focuses on the interrelations between media institutions and transnational literary networks.
-She has published articles on the poetry broadcasts of W.B.
+Bloom specializes in Anglophone late modernism spanning the 1930s through the 1960s with a focus on the interrelations between media institutions and transnational literary networks.
+She is the author of The Wireless Past: Anglo-Irish Writers and the BBC, 1931-1968 (Oxford University Press, 2016), winner of the Modernist Studies Association's First Book Prize.
+This book chronicles the emergence of the British Broadcasting Corporation as a significant promotional platform and aesthetic influence for Irish modernism.
+She has also published articles on the poetry broadcasts of W.B.
 Yeats, 1950s radio drama, and performance traditions in the works of James Joyce and Samuel Beckett.
-Her book, The Wireless Past: Anglo-Irish Writers and the BBC, 1931-1968 (Oxford University Press, 2016) chronicles the emergence of the British Broadcasting Corporation as a significant promotional platform and aesthetic influence for Irish modernism.